-Before starting the abstract execution, the abstract interpreter creates the global and static variables of the program (the stack-allocated variables are created and destroyed on-the-fly).
-The iterator is then run.
+The abstract interpreter first creates the global and static variables of the program (the stack-allocated variables are created and destroyed on-the-fly).
+Then the abstract execution is performed compositionally, by induction on the abstract syntax, and driven by the iterator.